annotation/text-fabric/documentation/docs/Api/General.md

         way you can easily override certain features in one module by features in an other module of your choice.

+    ??? explanation "otext@ in modules"
         If modules contain features with a name starting with `otext@`, then the format definitions in these features will be added to the format definitions in the regular `otext` feature (which is a WARP feature).
 In this way, modules that define new features for text representation, also can add new formats to the Text-API.

+    ??? hint "Defaults"
-        The `locations` list defaults to
+        The `locations` list has a few defaults:

             ~/Downloads/text-fabric-data
             ~/text-fabric-data
             ~/github/text-fabric-data

-        in that order.
-So if you have stored your main Text-Fabric dataset in `text-fabric-data` in your `~/github` or `~` directory, you do not have to pass a location to Fabric.
+        So if you have stored your main Text-Fabric dataset in `text-fabric-data` in one of these directories
+        you do not have to pass a location to Fabric.

         The `modules` list defaults to `['']`.
 So if you leave it out, Text-Fabric will just search the paths specified in `locations`.

+    ??? hint "Silent mode"
         If `silent=True` is passed, banners and normal progress messages are suppressed.

 ??? note "`TF.explore()`"